 - Consider alternative energy solutions like solar

-How off-grid solar can help
+How Solar Batteries can help

-The easiest way to avoid these excess charges is to switch to solar energy with battery storage.
+The easiest way to avoid these excess charges is a switch to solar energy with battery storage.
 This means you can power your home with solar during the day, and excess solar energy is stored in a battery for use during the evening.
 With a big enough system, you can remove yourself from the national grid completely and never pay an electricity bill again.

 If, however, your system doesn’t produce enough energy, you’ll still need the electricity provider in the evening.
 But, if you’ve got battery storage, the amount you use during demand tariff calculable times will be significantly decreased.
 That means lower demand charges, or even better, no reliance on an electricity provider at all!